GSA/ficam-arch/_usecases/4_createissuecredential.md

 In this use case, an administrator needs to issue a credential to an employee or contractor.

 **Note:** The preferred credential for employees and contractors is a PIV card.
-For cases where you cannot issue a PIV card, you must use a combination of factors to reach at least an AAL2 credential.
+For cases where you cannot issue a PIV card, you must use a combination of factors to reach at least an Authenticator Assurance Level 2 (AAL2) credential.

+For more information about authentication and AALs, see <a href="https://pages.nist.gov/800-63-3/" target="_blank">NIST SP 800-63-B</a> (Section 4).

 ![Icon Key for the diagrams that follow.]({{site.baseurl}}/img/usecases/4-IconKey.png)